camunda/camunda-docs-manual/content/update/spring-boot-starter/migration-23-30.md

 </dependency>
 ```

-# Deprecate properties
+# Deprecate property

-Since this release `ignoreInvalidFields` and `ignoreUnknownFields` properties will not be taken into account.
+Since this release `ignoreInvalidFields` property will not be taken into account.